 Depending on the type of accident, injuries sustained by plaintiffs can range in seriousness from minor bumps and bruises to broken bones, burns, and head trauma.
 These injuries are not only painful, but also expensive and many victims are required to pay a variety of medical expenses, including the cost of:

 Victims of serious injuries are often required to take time off from work, which can be financially devastating for families supported by a single income.
 Victims and their families also suffer emotional hardship at these times, which can take a serious toll on family relationships and the well-being of minor children living in the home.
 Fortunately, when a plaintiff is able to establish another party’s fault in causing an accident, he or she can obtain compensation for the harm he or she suffered, including damages for:

 In Pennsylvania, parties injured by another individual or entity’s negligence have two years from the date of the incident to file a personal injury claim with the appropriate court.
 If an injured party fails to bring the claim within that time period, the court will refuse to hear the case and the plaintiff will be unable to obtain compensation through the judicial system.

 How a Dedicated Philadelphia Personal Injury Lawyer Can Help

 While in many cases, no amount of compensation can return an injured party to the life he or she led before an accident, financial remuneration can go a long way towards helping victims and their families begin the long road to recovery.
-If you or a loved one live in Pennsylvania or New Jersey and were recently injured due to another person’s negligence, please contact van der Veen, Hartshorn and Levin by calling (215) 486-0123 and we will help you set-up an appointment for a free consultation with an experienced personal injury attorney.
+If you or a loved one live in Pennsylvania or New Jersey and were recently injured due to another person’s negligence, please contact van der Veen, Hartshorn, Levin & Lindheim by calling (215) 486-0123 and we will help you set-up an appointment for a free consultation with an experienced personal injury attorney.